-A comprehensive school employee wellness approach is a coordinated set of programs, policies, benefits, and environmental supports designed to address multiple risk factors (e.g., lack of physical activity, tobacco use) and health conditions (e.g., diabetes, depression) to meet the health and safety needs of all employees.
+A comprehensive school employee wellness approach is a coordinated set of programs, policies, benefits, and environmental supports.
+To meet the health and safety needs of all employees, it’s designed to address multiple risk factors (e.g., lack of physical activity, tobacco use) and health conditions (e.g., diabetes, depression).

 Partnerships between school districts and their health insurance providers can help offer resources, including personalized health assessments and flu vaccinations.
 Employee wellness programs and healthy work environments can improve a district’s bottom line by decreasing employee health insurance premiums, reducing employee turnover, and cutting costs of substitutes.